St Peter's Residents' Association, Hammersmith, W6

 • If you want to speak to a member of the crime team but it is not an emergency and can wait for a few days if necessary.

-To report problems you can use the number above or on the LBHF website:
+To report problems you can use the number above, the smartphone app or the LBHF website.